 Cancellation Penalties: Short-rating and Pro-rating

-Insurance companies handle cancellations based on terms laid out in the policy when you sign up.
-Early cancellation involves administrative costs as well as the loss of the premiums which are rated based on the full term of coverage, usually a year.
-Each insurance company has their own policy regarding cancellations, and the penalties often vary based on when and why you cancel.
+From the insurance company's perspective, early cancellation involves administrative costs as well as the loss of the premiums.
+Insurance companies rate their premiums based on the full term of coverage, which is usually a year.
+Each insurance company has unique rules and fees regarding cancellations, so be sure to read your insurance policy for the exact information.

 Starting a New Policy: Fees and Down Payments